Triyuga Municipality: Geography

 Triyuga is one municipality out of four municipalities of Udayapur District.
 The municipality is surrounded by Mahabharat hills in north and Churey hills in south.
 Udayapurgadhi and Rautamai are in north of the municipality, Khotang District is in north-east and Chaudandigadhi Municipality is in east.
 Saptari District is in south of Triyuga Municipality.

 This city is in the famous Udayapur Valley.
 Gaighat (गाइघाट) (other name of Triyuga) is the shadow of a historic kingdom of Sen dynasty in Udayapurgadhi (Chaudandi), this Inner Terai Valley of south-eastern Nepal has a glorious history with a bright future.
 Gaighat is in the plane of the Valley.
 Udayapur Valley is the largest valley in eastern Nepal having fabulous natural attractions such as the Triyuga river, Baruwa river flowing through the town.
 Koshi River is east of the city.

 Demographics

+2011

 The total population of the municipality, as of 2011 Nepal census is 87,557 in which male comprises 41,221 and female 46,336.
 There are 19,484 households.
 74% of people of the municipality is educated.
 82% male and 66.5% female are educated.

 Chetri is the largest group of caste in Triyuga municipality which comprises 24.24% of people of total population of Triyuga.
 The second largest group of caste is Tharu people which comprises 14.91%.
 Rai 12.43%, Magar 9.04%, Bahun (Hill Brahman) 7.74% comprises total population of the municipality.

 Nepali language is the mostly spoken language in Triyuga, which is spoken by 55.82% of people.
 Tharu language is secondly most spoken language, Maithili language is third most spoken language and Magar is fourth.

+2021

+The total population of Triyuga municipality in 2021 has been increased compared to 2011 Nepal census.
+According to the 2021 Nepal census, there are 102,725 people living here in 25623 households.
+The number of males comprises 48463 (47.2%) while females are 54262 (52.8%).
+Sex ratio is 89.31/100 female.
+188 people live per square km.